What is an Assisted Living Facility?

 - A Type B facility is for residents who require staff assistance to evacuate, are not capable of following directions in an emergency and require nighttime attendance.

-The Assisted Living Facility Information brochure explains the variety of assisted living facilities available in Texas, who they care for, and the services they provide.
+The Assisted Living Facility Information brochure (PDF) explains the variety of assisted living facilities available in Texas, who they care for, and the services they provide.
 Assisted living facilities are regulated under Health and Safety Code, Chapter 247 and Texas Administrative Code(TAC), Title 40, Part I, Chapter 92.